JovialMicrobial/Soybean-Statistics/README.md

 Currently trying to find information about the percentage of soybeans processed into either meal or oil and whether they end up going into human consumption, animal feed, or industry.

 * The [Oilseeds: World Markets and Trade](https://www.fas.usda.gov/data/oilseeds-world-markets-and-trade) report by the USDA-FAS finally go into explicit detail about the proportions of soybeans (meal, crush, etc).
+* Pages 21-31 of the May 2021 report go into quantitative detail (where you can get the data to make better graphs from, frankly) about worldwide soybean production.